Hiking Kulepeamoa Ridge Loop Trail to Hawaii Loa Ridge | Honolulu, Oahu

 I breathed a sigh of relief…but we were still a mile from the summit.
 Curtis told me later that he was more concerned about this part after the cable, because there were no more ropes or cables for support.
 It wasn’t as steep, but still verging on uncomfortably dangerous.
 However, when I really thought about it, I realized there was nothing there to secure ropes to.
 The majority of this ridge is surrounded only by these shrub-like plants that are sharp and were scratching up the exposed parts of my legs.
 Until this point, I hated them, but now they were the only things growing around me, providing security in my mind and keeping me from seeing just how steeply the sides of the ridge dropped.
 I would loosely hold onto them as I walked, just for mental support because they definitely wouldn’t hold us if we slipped.

-Looking down on the Windward side: Waimanelo, Kailua, Ka’iwa Ridge and Kailua Bay
+Looking down from Kulepeamoa Ridge summit towards the Windward side: Waimanelo, Kailua, Ka’iwa Ridge and Kailua Bay

 There were only two things on my mind as I carefully took each step: Don’t stop moving, and keep breathing.
 If I were to stop, panic would set in, and all the possible worst case scenarios would go racing through my mind.
 I focused on just putting one foot in front of the other and taking deep breaths to keep me sane.
 And that carried me through to the end — before I realized it, I was standing on a small grassy area overlooking the Windward side.
 The sky was grey, and clouds hovered over higher peaks North of us, but we were still in the clear and had an amazing view welcoming us to the top.

-The Windward side, featuring a new angle of Olomana
+Another view of the Windward side from Kulepeamoa Ridge Summit, featuring a new angle of Olomana

 We stopped briefly to have a snack and drink water, but knew we shouldn’t hesitate here.
 We had about a half mile to walk along the KST to reach the next peak and the trail we would be descending.
 I had no idea what condition that trail would be in, but all I knew was that I didn’t want to descend the one I just hiked.
 Curtis took the lead, and we began our slow trek along the trail.

-Facing Southeast, looking back at where we started our trek on the KST
+Facing Southeast, looking back at Kulepeamoa Ridge summit where we started our trek on the KST

 I’m not exaggerating when I say it was slow…or rather, I was slow.
 The KST was much muddier, and similarly to the ridge we hiked up, was incredibly narrow with steep drop offs and only short plants and bushes growing on either side.
 However, the views were incredible so I didn’t mind inching my way along the trail.
 It was constantly going up and down, and there would be sudden bursts of wind that would cause me to crouch down for extra security, but I lived to tell the tale.
 I have to say, backpacking all 50 miles of the KST is definitely not on my bucket list, and I am impressed with those crazy avid hikers that have attempted or completed it.